kubedb/docs/docs/guides/mongodb/concepts/migrator.md

 `spec.jobDefaults` is an optional field that sets default settings for the migration Job.

-- `imagePullPolicy` — the image pull policy for the Migrator Job.
+- `imagePullPolicy` — the image pull policy for the Migration Job.
 Defaults to `IfNotPresent`.
 - `backoffLimit` — the number of retries before the Job is marked as failed.
 Defaults to `6`.
 - `ttlSecondsAfterFinished` — the TTL (in seconds) for cleaning up a completed Job.
 - `activeDeadlineSeconds` — the duration (in seconds) relative to its start time that the Job may be